What is a drone mining survey?

 What are the best drones for the mining industry?

 JOUAV drones are the best drones created especially for mapping and surveying services in the mining industry.
-It is a fixed-wing UAV with vertical take-off and landing capabilities and a number of impressive features.
+It is a fixed-wing drone with vertical take-off and landing capabilities and a number of impressive features.

 Take off and land vertically (VTOL)